LevanceWam/JavascriptCourse/README.md

 <p>To avoid this we use constant (const).
 We cannot reassign a value on constant.</p>

+<p> let & constant vs var: </p>

+<p>Before ES6 we use to declare variables with the keyword var.
+This brings out a certian amount of issues because var's scope was accessible in areas where it shouldn't be.
+Var is function scoped, this means that if we had a if block inside of a function. under normal circumstances the variable shouldn't be able to be called outside of the if block.</p>

 <h4>Primitive and Reference Types</h4>

 <p>In Javascript we have two types: Primitive and Reference.</p>